conan-io/docs/versioning/lockfiles/build_order.rst

     # The build order is emtpy, nothing to build
     []

 The result of this build order is empty.
-As the ``lock create`` managed to find existing binaries, everything is fully locked, nothing needs to be built.
+As the :command:`conan lock create` found existing binaries, everything is fully locked, nothing needs to be built.

 If we specify ``--build``, then the behavior is different: